John Witherspoon: Longevity Through Laughter

-Now I know everyone has seen Friday, the movie that has one of my favorite comedians John Witherspoon.
+Now I know just about everyone I know has seen Friday, the movie that has one of my favorite comedians John Witherspoon.
 His wit and crude humor had my family and me laughing for years, making tough times good and good times better, which is a divine act.
 For me, laughter is the medicine for depression and many other health issues.
 Witherspoon knows better than anybody the power of laughing at whatever life throws at you, including an Internet death.

 “What the Hell y’all talking bout on Here?!??”
 Witherspoon first tweeted after a 2012 rumor of him dying started trending.
 “I ain’t “DEAD” I’m in Ft Lauderdale at the Hard Rock Cafe Gettin dat Paper.”